akka/akka/akka-docs/rst/general/addressing.rst

 - There are several special types of actor references which behave like local actor references for all practical purposes:

-  - :class:`PromiseActorRef` is the special representation of a :meth:`Promise` for the purpose of being completed by the response from an actor; it is created by the :meth:`ActorRef.ask` invocation.
+  - :class:`PromiseActorRef` is the special representation of a :meth:`Promise`
+    for the purpose of being completed by the response from an actor.
+    :meth:`ActorRef.ask` creates this actor reference.
-  - :class:`DeadLetterActorRef` is the default implementation of the dead letters service to which all messages are re-routed when their destination actors are shut down or non-existent.
+  - :class:`DeadLetterActorRef` is the default implementation of the dead letters service to which Akka routes all messages after their destination actors are shut down or non-existent.
   - :class:`EmptyLocalActorRef` is what Akka returns when looking up a non-existent local actor path: it is equivalent to a